 This cooperative degree program is open to students who wish to spend a full year at each institution.
 Following the two years of study, the student will be awarded the MALD degree from Fletcher or the Master of Advanced International Studies at the Diplomatic Academy.
 Depending upon the choice of degree programs, the student will be required to satisfy those specific degree requirement, including a thesis.
 Each institution will accept for degree credit the equivalent of one academic year of coursework from the other institution.
 Students who choose to receive the Fletcher MALD degree, will attend one year of full-time study at the DA and vice versa.

-The combined bachelor's (BA/BS) and MALD degree program provides an opportunity for a limited number of highly qualified Tufts undergraduates to earn both the bachelor's degree in their selected major and the MALD degree upon completion of a total of five to six years of study.
+The combined bachelor's (BA/BS) and MALD degree program provides an opportunity for highly qualified Tufts undergraduates to earn both the bachelor's degree in their selected major and the MALD degree upon completion of a total of five to six years of study.
 Students may apply for the program once they have completed and received grades in at least 20 undergraduate courses.
 A total of 16 Fletcher courses are required for the MALD degree.
 As many as four of these courses may be used in fulfilling requirements for the BA/BS degree.

 Tufts undergraduates wishing to apply for the program should do so during the semester following the one in which they complete 20 undergraduate courses.
 All Tufts undergraduates applying for this dual program are required to have an on-campus evaluative interview.
 Applicants should contact the Fletcher Admissions Office to arrange an interview with an admissions staff member.
 Admitted students will begin taking Fletcher courses at the start of the following semester whether it begins in January or September.